History of the Highfield Hall StablesHighfield Hall2018-12-17T10:15:40-05:00

 1947: In the spring, Arthur J. Beckhard converted the Highfield barn and stable into a theatre and cocktail lounge.
 The Beebe pet cemetery was destroyed to make way for a parking lot.
 The theatre was named “The Highfield Playhouse.”

-Do you have information on the history of the stables at Highfield and Tanglewood, please contact Annie Dean.
+Do you have information on the history of the stables at Highfield and Tanglewood, please contact Highfield.